Input / Output Architecture

 interface provides a method for transferring information between internal

-and external I/O devices.Peripherals connected to a computer need special communication links for interfacing them with the central processing unit.
+storage and external I/O devices.Peripherals connected to a computer need special communication links for interfacing them with the central processing unit.

 Purpose communication link :